Cultural Arts and Crafts

 Learn the traditional Japanese art of Ikebana.
-Reflect on the simplistic beauty of nature through flower arranging.
+Reflect on the simplistic beauty of nature through flower arrangement.

 For 1st time participants, instruction fees are waived, but a $15 payment for materials is required.

-For single day/drop-in class signups, please allow for 1 week advance notice so that our instructor can confirm and provide enough supplies for the scheduled class date.sign up today
+For single day/drop-in class signups, please contact us at least 1 week in advance so that our instructor can confirm and provide enough supplies for the scheduled class date.E-mail Us to Sign Up

 Instructor: Genevieve Lim

-In our Washi Ningyo (Japapese paper doll) classes and workshops you will learn how to transform traditional Japanese "washi" paper into your own beautiful 3-D dolls.
+In our Washi Ningyo (Japanese paper doll) classes and workshops you will learn how to transform traditional Japanese "washi" paper into your own beautiful 3-D dolls.

 Please note that this class is intended for adults and is not suitable for children.
 Feel free to contact us at (415) 567-5505 or firstname.lastname@example.org if you have any questions.E-mail Us to RSVP